 Scholarships

-For people with epilepsy, scholarships can offer a helpful financial boost for assistance in vocational training, college, or graduate school.
+For people with epilepsy, scholarships can offer a helpful financial boost for vocational training, college, or graduate school.

 Our Scholarship Program offers financial assistance to people who live with epilepsy and are seeking post-secondary education or vocational training.